G3N3SYS1/Model_Development/README.md

-# Under Vehicle Segmentation Model (UVSM)
+# Development of Self Trained Model using YOLO
 ## Intro
-UVSM  is an Under Vehicle Segmentation Model repository, where users can utilize it in order to develop their own working model.
+This  is a repository, where users can utilize it in order to develop their own working model.

 This repository involves 6 different procedures:
 1. Data Collection: The main objective in this process is to obtain usable & ideally clean data.